psean21c/AlgorithmLib/NikitaGame/README.md

 Scenario-2
-- You need to handle odd number of list
+- You need to handle odd numbers of list

 Input
 ```
 1